eboileau/ribotools/docs/source/getting-started.rst

 .. code-block:: bash

-   mamba create --name ribotools ribotools
+   conda create -n ribotools ribotools

 or use a container